awsdocs/alexa-for-business-administration-guide/doc_source/install-gateway.md

 1. Run the installer on your Windows server as an administrator: right\-click on the downloaded file and choose **Run as administrator**\.

-1. When prompted, enter the IAM access keys and secret keys of the IAM users that you created previously\.

-1. Enter a unique name for your gateway\.

-1. \(Optional\) Enter a description to identify the gateway in the Alexa for Business console\.

-1. When prompted, enter the user credentials to sign into your Cisco TelePresence appliances\.
+1. When prompted, enter the user credentials to sign into your Cisco TelePresence or Polycom Group Series endpoints\.

+1. Register your gateway\.
+If it's enabled, the Alexa for Business registration tool starts automatically\.
+You can also manually run the registration tool as an administrator at **C:\\Program Files\\Amazon\\AlexaForBusinessGateway\\register\.exe**\.

 1. Open the Alexa for Business console again, refresh **Alexa for Business Gateways**, and confirm that your gateway is listed\.